Education in South Korea: Harm caused by entrance exam-focused competitive education

-Competition in Middle School
+Competition in middle school

 More than 95% of middle school students attend private institutions known as hagwons.
 Some parents place more stress on their children's hagwon studies than their public school studies.

 Many middle school students, like their high school counterparts, return from a day of schooling well after sunset.
-The average South Korean family was found to have spent 29.2 trillion won per year in 2024, spending more per captia on private tutoring than any other country.
+The average South Korean family was found to have spent 29.2 trillion won per year in 2024, spending more per capita on private tutoring than any other country.

 Excessive forced night time self study

 High school students are commonly expected to study increasingly long hours each year moving toward graduation, to become competitive and enter SKY universities (Seoul National University, Korea University, and Yonsei University).
-Most high school students sleep around 7 hours and 18 minutes, which is 1 hour less than the OECD average.
+In 2019, most high school students slept around 6 hours and 3 minutes, while the average across all grades was around 7 hours and 18 minutes, which is 1 hour less than the OECD average.

 The practice of excessively prioritizing university entrance

-A paticularly prevalent phenomenon in South Korea is universities being seen as necessary.
-The university enrollment rate is 73.7%, and the university graduation rate for young people of working age (25-34) is 69.3%, which is highest among OECD countries.
+A particularly prevalent phenomenon in South Korea is universities being seen as necessary.
+In 2020, the university enrollment rate was 73.7%, and the university graduation rate for young people of working age (25-34) was 69.3%, which is highest among OECD countries.

 Hagwons

 Hagwons, or cram schools, are private institutions for education.

-An analysis found that the expensive rates of these private institutions had a correlation to the nation's low birthrates.
+An analysis found that the expensive rates of these private institutions had a correlation to South Korea's low birthrates.

 Hagwons have also been found to run as late as midnight up until the year 2010, when the nation adopted a new policy which limited the hours that these institutions could stay open.
 Hagwons were banned from running classes after 10:00 PM.
 This policy was introduced in order to allow a more balanced system, mostly by fining many privately run specialty study institutes.
 However, this is often not conformed to.